sigh/Puzzles/index.md

 Each puzzle has a worked solution.

 There are currently {{ site.puzzles | size }} puzzles in the collection.
-Choose a puzzle from the sidebar or view
+Choose a puzzle from the list or view
 [all puzzles]({{ '/all' | relative_url }}) on one page.

 Report any problems with the puzzles in the